eaguilera23/miSalleScrapper/README.md

 ### System description

-Every request to the system, will be processed by the file `app/router_v1.rb`
+Every request to the system, will be processed by the file `app/router_v1.rb`.

 The university expended the username and password of the student, but the system doesn't really need those.
 I only implemented it to verify the identity of the user.
-If you want to get any student's information, go to `app/navegador.rb`
+If you want to get any student's information, go to `app/navegador.rb`.

 In this file you will find the logic that navigates the university system for the data extraction.
-For further specification, go to `Navegador.parsear`
+For further specification, go to `Navegador.parsear`.

 Once the `navegador.rb` gets the webpage needed, it sends the information to the files inside `app/parser/`.
 There the system manipulates the data to serve it as a `json`.

 # Documentation